 The potential silence and performance of your build is governed by a few things.
-While overclocking performance is always ultimately going to be up to the potential of the CPU you choose and it most definitely can be a lottery (especially with Haswell), you can do a lot to mitigate limitations on overclocking by choosing the right cooler for your CPU.
+While overclocking performance is always ultimately going to be up to the potential of the CPU you choose and it most definitely can be a lottery, you can do a lot to mitigate limitations on overclocking by choosing the right cooler for your CPU.
 When it comes to overclocking performance, you really only want to be gated by the CPU’s ability to handle high speeds and voltages as opposed to thermal constraints brought on by questionable cooling choices.

-As I mentioned before, a case with good thermal performance can be a large part of it, but the bulk of that airflow goes toward feeding the coolers on your graphics card (or cards) and CPU.
+As I mentioned in the case selection blog, a case with good thermal performance can be a large part of it, but the bulk of that airflow goes toward feeding the coolers on your graphics card (or cards) and CPU.
 And while Intel and AMD’s stock coolers aren’t horrible, they’re really only designed to handle their chips at stock clocks.
 Under sustained load, these coolers are capable of producing a decent amount of noise and their thermal performance is only adequate at best.
 Choosing a cooler for your CPU will, like the case, help to define the thermal and noise boundaries of your build.

 When choosing a cooler, there are three primary factors to consider: the architecture of the CPU you’re using, whether or not you’re going to overclock, and whether noise level is a priority.
 Note that you can have high overclocking performance and a silent machine if you buy the right cooler and spend time properly tuning your system, and there’s very little more satisfying than being at the helm of a computing beast that barely hums.

 In addition to those primary factors, there’s a secondary consideration: form factor.
 Once you’ve decided what your priorities are, the cooler you choose needs to be able to actually fit the enclosure you’re using.